dept/tamtam-frontend-setup/README.md

 >>### Javascript ###
->>CommonJS setup with various sample images to explain how to use, export and reuse the modules.
+>>CommonJS setup with various examples to explain how to use, export and reuse the modules.
 >>
 >>### SASS ###
 >>Folder which contains all SASS and related files, e.g. configs, mixins and extends.
 >>
 >>The **_dev** folder is - *again* - just being used in local development.
 All other folders and files are split and sorted into elements, layout, modules and utils.
 >>
->>Files can be rearranges as wished, as long as the main folder structure stays intact.
+>>Files can be rearranged as needed, as long as the main folder structure stays intact.

 >## Build and Dist ##
->Both folders will be created by the corresponding Gulp task and will include all final files.
+>There is no difference anymore, just a single build folder for the output.
+You can use the `gulp dist` task to specify a specific output to push the files into the BackEnd folder.
+However if your project is setup with Bamboo, this will not be necessary.
+>If you want to test something that for example is minified, just change your settings in the `index.js` and restart gulp.

 ------